wireapp/wire-docs/src/understand/single-sign-on/main.rst

 On Desktop:

-* Click Settings.
-* Click Manage Team or go directly to teams.wire.com, or if you have an on-premise install, go to teams.<your-domain>.com
+* Click Settings and click "Manage Team"; or go directly to teams.wire.com, or if you have an on-premise install, go to teams.<your-domain>.com
 * Login with your account credentials.
-* Click Customization.
+* Click "Customization".
 Here you will see the section for :term:`SSO`.
 * Click the blue down arrow.
-* Click Add :term:`SAML` Connection.
+* Click "Add :term:`SAML` Connection".
 * Provide the :term:`IdP` metadata.
 To find out more about retrieving this for your provider, see the guides in the "Setting up :term:`SSO` externally" step just above.
-* Click Save.
+* Click "Save".
 * Wire will now validate the document to set up the :term:`SAML` connection.
 * If the data is valid, you will return to the Settings page.
 * The page shows the information you need to log in with :term:`SSO`.
 Copy the login code or URL and send it to your team members or partners.
 For more information see: Logging in with :term:`SSO`.